 Communications

 Communications in connection with switching and clearances shall be given by the System Operator directly to the employee in charge of operating the switch or receiving the clearance.
-Personnel shall identify themselves to each other and assure that they know with whom they are communicating when giving or taking Hot Line Hold, switching orders, and clearances.
+Personnel shall identify themselves to each other and assure that they know with whom they are communicating when giving or taking Hot Line Hold, non-recloses, switching orders, and clearances.

 The radio is the primary communication source for the Energy Control Center: The radio shall serve as the principal communication media for all clearances and switching.
 The telephone shall be used only as a backup system when the radio is not working at the job site.